bug400/pyilper/INSTALL.md

      conda update --all

-in a terminal window.
+in a terminal window (Linux and mac OS) or Anaconda Prompt (Windows).

 To start pyILPER type:

      pyilper

-in a terminal window.
+in a terminal window (Linux and mac OS) or Anaconda Prompt (Windows).

 You should issue occasionally: